gausby/ecoule-source-csv/README.md

 ## Usage
-This is a Source module for the Écoute-engine, and should be included in the source section of an Écoute-configuration.
+This is a Source module for the Écoule-engine, and should be included in the source section of an Écoule-configuration.

-    var Ecoute = require('ecoute'),
+    var Ecoule = require('ecoule'),
-        csvSource = require('ecoute-source-csv');
+        csvSource = require('ecoule-source-csv');

-    var myEcoute({
+    var myEcoule({
         sources: [
             csvSource({
                 // configration